monsij98/hello-world/Review.rst

    ``corobo mark wip <URL>`` or ``corobo mark pending <URL>``.
 3. The developers will acknowledge the commits by writing

+   * In case an owner is reviewing it:

     - ``ack commit_SHA`` or ``commit_SHA is ready``, in case the commit is ready, or
     - ``unack commit_SHA`` or ``commit_SHA needs work`` in case it is not ready